Kendra specializes in public affairs and government relations and provides counsel to corporations and non-profit organizations.

 She earned her B.A. with a concentration in Urban Studies, Anthropology and Urban Planning from Hampshire College in Amherst, Massachusetts and a post-baccalaureate certificate from UC Berkeley’s College of Environmental Design.

-Kevin has more than twenty-five years of public affairs, political and communications experience.
-He manages several of the firm’s accounts and specializes in government relations, communications and message development.
+Kevin manages our Washington, D.C. office and brings more than twenty-five years of public affairs, political and communications experience to the firm.
+He manages several accounts and specializes in government relations, communications and message development.